bobasaurus/lumber-plunder-metal-detector/README.md

 I'm using a shielded USB cable to connect the coils to the control circuitry.
 Then a smartphone app generates the transmit signal and receives the return signal using the 3.5 mm audio jack.

 2022/2/10:  I found a problem with the schematic, I needed to put a 4.7k resistor from the microphone input to ground in order for my phone to detect it as a "headset" and change the audio input device from the internal mic to the cable/plug.
 I'll update it soon.

+2022/11/25:  This detector has major issues with ground balance, redesigning with a V2 schematic now to try and fix this.
+Will likely change to using an stm32 nucleo board w/ an OLED instead of using a smartphone.